testfairy/docs/docs/04_iOS_SDK/99_FAQ.md

 ### <a name="ios-platforms"></a>Which iOS platforms are supported?

-TestFairy SDK is a static library, thus it runs on any platform that uses XCode for compilation.
+TestFairy SDK is a static library, therefore it runs on any platform that uses XCode for compilation.
 For ease of integration, TestFairy is also available as:

 * Cocoapods
 * Xamarin binding (both 32-bit and 64-bit)